mankek/Humanin/README.md

 `python humanin.py -i path_to_fasta -o Test\test`

 This will output a file called "test_humanin_results.txt" to the Test directory.
-The file resulting fro the translation job will also be available in the project directory.

 ###### **Tool Options**